**This Chapter has been revised**

 "Good God!" she exclaimed in shock as she finally comprehended the sight of Tony Stark standing there wearily with her blanket in hand looking as if he was literally going to keel over and pass out at any given second.
 "Are you alright?" she squeaked clutching the last squeeze bottle to her chest in horror when her brain regained the capability to form words.

-"How are you even standing?"
+"How are you even standing?" she blurted.

 He stiffened and locked his knees, nearly making them both fall over.
 "No. No hospitals!" he cried.